 Colorado College Director of Athletics Ken Ralph has accepted the position of director of athletics at the University of Maine.
 Ralph, who joined Colorado College in 2007, will transition to his new role in September.

 In his 11 years leading the athletic department at CC, Ralph demonstrated not only the vision to steer the department in exciting directions, but also the instincts, motivational abilities, perseverance and professionalism to see those dreams through to fruition.
-Recently, he was instrumental in the partnership with the City of Colorado Springs’ City for Champions initiative, which would provide CC with its own, on-campus events center, the Edward J. Robson Arena.
+Recently, he was instrumental in the partnership with the City of Colorado Springs’ City for Champions initiative, which would provide CC with its own, on-campus events center, the Ed Robson Arena.
 The $39 million arena would allow the Tiger hockey team to play its games on campus for the first time since the program started in 1938 and house several college- and community-based events.

 Earlier in his tenure, Ralph oversaw the completion of the spectacular $27 million El Pomar Sports Center renovation and expansion project during the 2012-13 academic year, followed by CC’s debut as a member of the new National Collegiate Hockey Conference shortly thereafter.